 Are you retired or semi-retired from full-time employment and looking to develop new interests, keep mentally and physically active, extend your social life and, most important, to have fun?
 If so, Fleet and District u3a offers just what you are looking for.
 For more information, click on the blue links below or use the menu headings above.

 What is the u3a?

-The U3A (University of the Third Age) is a self-help organisation providing study groups, recreational and social activities at minimal cost.
-The intention is that there be a sharing in learning and a valuing of older people’s skills and experience.
+The u3a is a self-help organisation providing interest groups, recreational and social activities at minimal cost.
+The intention is that members can share their skills and abilities with others, although there are specialist tutors for some groups.

-The Third Age Trust represents more than 1,000 local U3As throughout the UK.
-The total membership of these U3As now exceeds 400,000.
+The u3a represents more than 1,000 local groups throughout the UK.
+The total membership of all these groups now exceeds 400,000.
 There are similar groups with similar objects worldwide, although not all are called u3a.

 No qualifications are required to join and no qualifications are given.
+There are no exams!
 Anyone who is retired or semi-retired can join.
-Everyone has something to contribute and group leaders are usually volunteers with an interest in a particular topic.
+The leaders of our groups are usually volunteers who enjoy sharing their interests.

 How does the Fleet and District u3a work?

-Our U3A runs its own affairs in accordance with its Constitution, local members’ wishes and by their voluntary efforts.
-Courses are intellectually stimulating, physically beneficial and/or just good fun.
-It’s a club for ‘recreation, education and companionship’ for Third Agers.
+Our u3a runs its own affairs in accordance with its Constitution, local members’ wishes and by their voluntary efforts.
+Courses are stimulating, physically beneficial and/or just good fun.
+It’s a club for ‘recreation, education and companionship’.

 We have a main committee and several sub-committees that help with events, food preparation, programme production and secretarial work.
-We usually meet during the day using local venues in and around Fleet, with breaks over Christmas, Easter and the summer holidays.
-There is a small basic charge for each study group, usually £1 for two hours, though a higher charge may apply if external tutors or speakers are used.
-The atmosphere is informal, welcoming and friendly.
+Our groups meet during the day using venues in and around Fleet, with breaks over Christmas, Easter and the summer holidays.
+The atmosphere is always informal, welcoming and friendly.